-The intellectual roots of our theory lie in the seminal work of Becker (1981), which highlights altruism as a fundamental force driving intergenerational transfers.
-In Becker's model, as in ours, parents maximize a family utility function that includes weight on children's well-being.
+The model outlined in this section builds on our recent research on the economics of parenting (Doepke and Zilibotti 2017, 2019, Doepke, Sorrenti, and Zilibotti 2019, Agostinelli et al. 2022, 2025).
+The intellectual roots of this approach to the link between parenting and culture lie in the seminal work of Becker (1981).
+In Becker's approach, as in ours, parents maximize a family utility function that includes weight on children's well-being.
 While preferences are exogenous in Becker (1981), subsequent work by Becker and Mulligan (1997) provides a foundation for understanding intergenerational preference formation, particularly in shaping time preferences (patience) through parental investment.
-They argue that parents actively influence their children's discount rates by making strategic investments that cultivate patience, thereby enhancing human capital accumulation and long-term economic outcomes.
 The role of patience as a cultural asset further developed in Doepke and Zilibotti (2008).

-Our research is also closely related to the work of Bisin and Verdier (2000 and 2001), who develop models of cultural transmission in which parents actively shape their children's preferences while also being influenced by external social interactions.
-They highlight two primary mechanisms: direct socialization (parental transmission of values) and oblique transmission (influences from society and peer effects).
+Our research is also closely related to the work of Bisin and Verdier (2000, 2001), who develop models of cultural transmission in which parents actively shape their children's preferences while also being influenced by external social interactions (oblique transmission).
 Relative to their framework, we emphasize an explicit utilitarian approach in which we separate the role of altruism and paternalism.
 This distinction allows us to study dynamic interaction where parents enforce values they believe to be beneficial for the child, even against the child's preferences.
 Moreover, we explicitly incorporate into our analysis the notion of parenting style.

 Another closely related theory is that of Hauk and Sáez Martí (2002), who analyze cultural transmission through the lens of strategic complementarities, where parents invest in shaping their children's preferences based on expectations about the broader social environment.
 Their work emphasizes how cultural traits persist when individual incentives to conform reinforce or oppose existing social norms.
-A similar theme is developed by Saez Marti and Zenou (2012), which analyze the relationship between cultural transmission and racial discrimination.
+A similar theme is developed by Sáez Martí and Zenou (2012), who analyze the relationship between cultural transmission and racial discrimination.
 In their work, cultural persistence arises primarily due to strategic complementarity effects, where parents transmit values which they expect to be advantageous given prevailing social norms.
 Our analysis in Section 5 is especially close to theirs.

 Finally, our work is related to Lizzeri and Siniscalchi (2008).
 They propose a theoretical model where parents act as supervisors, guiding their children's learning processes by providing information and shaping their beliefs.
 In this framework, children learn about the world through observations and signals from their parents, who serve as carriers of information, influencing the development of the child's preferences and decision-making strategies.
-While Lizzeri and Siniscalchi emphasize parents as conveyors of information, our work studies the motivations behind parental guidance.
+While Lizzeri and Siniscalchi emphasize parents as conveyors of information, our work studies the motivations behind parental guidance.4